 If the network or user credentials are not configured, the Network Configuration dialog box appears.
-Else the Network Location dialog box appears.
+If they are configured, the Network Location dialog box appears.
 If you need to configure the network, go to Step 2.
-Else, go to Step 3.
+If you do not need to configure the network, go to Step 3.

-- Step 2 In the Network Configuration dialog box, do the following: - a.
-Enter the IP addresses to configure the network.
-To know more about configuring network, go to "Configuring Network" section on page 3-5. - Step 3 In the Network Location dialog box that displays, do the following: - a.
+- Step 2 In the Network Configuration dialog box, enter the IP addresses to configure the network.
+For more information about configuring network, go to "Configuring a Network" section on page 3-5. - Step 3 In the Network Location dialog box that is displayed, do the following: - a.
 In the User Name field, enter the login name to the network location. - b.
-In the Password, enter the password to the network location. - c.
-In the Network Location field, enter the path name of the folder which contains the ISO image files. - d.
+In the Password field, enter the password to the network location. - c.
+In the Network Location field, enter the path name of the folder that contains the ISO image files. - d.
 Click Connect.

-A file dialog box displays listing the images.
+A file dialog box is displayed listing the images.